The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/faq.md

   - question: Afflatus as a mechanic is an all-or-nothing thing!
     answer: >-
       The DPS benefits of Afflatus heals go down the drain if you never get the Misery off.
-If you don’t use the Misery, All Afflatus casts become just like standard GCD heals.
+If you don’t use the Misery, all Afflatus casts become just like standard GCD heals.